jeff-wise/Elea/README.md

 defined.
 We have an understanding of the world as humans that enables us to leave out information when we communicate.
 When we interpret structures, we almost always make assumptions.
 These assumptions enable us to function fluidly in the real world.
-Computers though do not make assumptions, they can interpret ambiguous structures.
+Computers though do not make assumptions, they cannnot interpret ambiguous structures.
 Computations fail without information.

 Modern programmers are translators, taking structures interpreted by humans and